rocky-bgta/spring-caching-redis/README.md

 * docker run -p 8080:9191 --name spring-boot-caching-redis salehinrocky/spring-boot-caching-redis:1.0.0
 _Here salehinrocky/spring-boot-caching-redis:1.0.0 is given image name_

 # To test api that run inside docker container
+* first try with http://localhost:8080/products if it not work then
 * use "host.docker.internal" instead localhost